-Mr. Adelgren was selected to serve as an independent director on our Board due to his strength and experience in ethics as well as his past service on our Board since 2003.
-Mr. Adelgren's strength in ethics led to his appointment as the chairman of our Ethics Committee.
+• Mr. Parker was selected to serve as an independent director on our Board due to his expertise and experience in the field of corporate taxation as well as his past service on our Board since our inception in 2001.
+Mr. Parker's knowledge of corporate tax was instrumental in his appointment to the chairmanship of our Audit Committee.